 Plymouth is conveniently situated, just 10 miles away, and is well worth visiting for a day trip or two.
 Highlights include the Hoe, with its iconic lighthouse and spectacular views across the world-famous natural harbour, the National Marine Aquarium, and the vibrant Barbican area with its theatre and a fantastic selection of waterside restaurants, pubs, and bars.

 A holiday cottage in Noss Mayo offers a very peaceful base from which to explore stunning coastline, pretty villages and the historic city of Plymouth.

 The popularity of SUP, or Stand Up Paddle Boarding, in the last few years has been fast growing and with good reason.
 The sport is a beautiful way to cruise along the coast, glide up the estuary, or catch some waves in a versatile and accessible activity that you can make as challenging or relaxing as you wish.
 With SUP Rental you can have lessons to get the basics or brush up on your skills, join a paddle board evening for a group jaunt, or simply hire your equipment and head off out yourselves with family or friends (they deliver to much of SE Cornwall, so you can have one delivered to your holiday home).
 The friendly company was established by Reuben and Lucy, who are both watersports enthusiasts and are eager to share their passion for this lovely sport.
-Prices start at £35 to hire a board for the day, and further information is available on their website!
+Click here for further details

 A pretty waterside pub where children can paddle in the water and yachtsmen tie up their boats outside.
 Here you can enjoy local beers and fresh homemade food, whilst enjoying the view over the Yealm estuary.